 How does Ocean Acidification impact us?

-The oceans provide extraordinary ecosystem services to societies, food, regulation services (carbon absorption), cultural and recreation as well as nutrient recycling.
+The oceans provide extraordinary ecosystem services, food, atmospheric regulation services (carbon absorption), cultural and recreation as well as nutrient recycling.

 Below are some ways that ocean acidification impacts us:

 Some marine ecosystems, particularly those that use Calcium Carbonate to build their shells (such as coral and oyster reefs) could change with increasing ocean acidity.
 These species are called calcifiers.